Inventory Management

 Move inventory between bins with full tracking.
 Every movement is recorded for audit.

-Shipment arrives at receiving dock.
+Shipment arrives at the dock.
 Scan items and put them in designated bins.
-System suggests optimal bin based on product type and available space.
+The system suggests an optimal bin based on product type and available space.

 Replenishment

-Daily cycle count targets specific bins (not entire warehouse).
+Daily cycle count targets specific bins, not the entire warehouse.
 Counter scans bin, counts contents, records any variance.
-Takes minutes instead of days.

 How do I set up bin locations?